chicovg/chicovg/README.md

 #### 👶 [baby-log](https://github.com/chicovg/baby-log)

 When my partner and I had our first child, we were concerned about sticking to the feeding and diaper schedule, so I build a simple React app to help us keep track.
-It turned out to be just a valuable tool for us.
+It turned out to be a valuable tool for us.

 Built with: JavaScript, [React](https://react.dev/), [Semantic UI React](https://react.semantic-ui.com/)